eosnetworkfoundation/docs/docs/10_welcome-to-eosio/index.md

 Learn how to build a full stack app using Antelope in a hands-on demo!

 ### Training and Certification
-From platform fundamentals to application development, we have a hands-on training and practical certification path to fit your training and educational goals.
+From framework fundamentals to application development, we have a hands-on training and practical certification path to fit your training and educational goals.
 Take part in the Antelope [training and certification](https://eos.io/eosio-for-business/training-certification/) programs.

 ## Community Contributions